iprattham/pratham/README.md

 ### 💫 About Me:

-- 🔭 I’m currently working on Projects
+- 🔭 I’m currently working on some amazing Projects!

 - 🌱 I’m currently learning **Python, C++, C#**